Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 A combination of physical weathering, which increases the surface area susceptible to chemical weathering, and chemical weathering itself

 ### Combustion
+Combustion is simply the process of buning organic material with oxygen, releasing carbon and other gases.